 If a partnership or company cannot pay its debts, as and when they fall due, it is classified as being insolvent.
-For guidelines on how to check whether your firm is insolvent then visit our page on the insolvency test.
+For guidelines on how to check whether your firm is insolvent, visit our page on the insolvency test.

-A sole trader who is carrying on as a business can go bankrupt and in effect the business ceases to trade.
+A sole trader who is carrying on as a business can go bankrupt and in effect, the business ceases to trade.
 We do find that many businesses are still not incorporated when perhaps they should be.
-Yes, incorporation can mean additional paperwork but it will protect you from personal liability of all the businesses debts.
+Yes, incorporation can mean additional paperwork but it will protect you from personal liability of all the business's debts.
 Unless of course you as a director trade wrongfully and fraudulently.